PG stock: buy or sell

 Aug 1st, 2021

 PG stock brief

-- The price is currently below the lower Bollinger band, which is usually an indicator of a near-term bounce that you better not try to trade
+- The price is currently higher than the upper Bollinger band, which often indicates a near-term correction

 - The Procter & Gamble Company provides branded consumer packaged goods to consumers in North and Latin America, Europe, the Asia Pacific, Greater China, India, the Middle East, and Africa.